Back to Delaware

 Who It Names or Affects

-• Residential and small commercial electricity customers
+• Residential homeowners and small commercial businesses buying electricity from these suppliers.

 Terms To Know

-third-party electric supplier
+Third-party electric supplier

-standard offer service
+Standard offer service

 Limits and Unknowns